 What is a Radar Level Sensor?

 A radar level sensor is a device that uses radar technology to measure the level of a substance, such as a liquid or solid, in a container, tank, silo or bin.
-It is a continuous level measurement device that provides real-time, non-contact level measurement.
+It is a continuous level measurement device that provides real-time, non-contact level monitoring.

 Radar Level Sensor Working Principle